jiikko/sugoi_pretty_json/README.md

 # SugoiPrettyLog
-This gem print pretty log.
+This gem print pretty log for JSON.

 ## Installation